-When installing Ethernet cable in walls or ceilings, you may encounter terms like CM, CMR, CMP, or some others like PVC and LSZH.
-Do you know what these terms really mean and which one does your project actually need?
-Among all these terms, CM, CMR and CMP are the most common cable jacket ratings specified by the National Electric Code (NEC).
-They’re named by the ability of resisting to fire to ensure safety in case that you didn’t use the right cable rated for its intended use.
-This post will give an explicit analysis on CM, CMR and CMP Ethernet cable jacket ratings will be provided in this article, which may help you choose the right rated cable to ensure safety when cabling.
+When installing Ethernet cable in walls or ceilings, you may encounter terms like CM, CMR, CMP, or PVC and LSZH.
+Do you know what these terms really mean and which one is fit for your project?
+CM, CMR, and CMP are the most common Ethernet cable ratings specified by the National Electric Code (NEC), which are named to distinguish the different levels of ability to resist fire.
+An explicit analysis of CM vs CMR vs CMP Ethernet cable jacket ratings will be provided in this article, which may help you choose the right rated cable to ensure safety when cabling.